How to Build A Guitar Practice Routine That Gets Results

 Under: Guitar Practice

-If you’re struggling to see results, then you need a new guitar practice routine.
+If you’re struggling to see results, you probably need a new guitar practice routine.
+Such a simple change can help you restart your learning and give you a boost of motivation!

 Let’s explore how we should be using our practice time.
 As well as what we should focus on.